WHO ARE THE INDIGENOUS PEOPLES OF NORTH AFRICA?

 Recognition of Amazigh language and identity

-During the 1950s, with the rise of liberation movements in the region, nationalists promoted an Arabisation philosophy to forge a common identity associated with Islam and the Arabic language.
+During the 1950s, with the rise of liberation movements in the region led by the Movement Cultural Amazigh (CMA), nationalists promoted an Arabisation philosophy to forge a common identity associated with Islam and the Arabic language.
 These Arabization efforts continued throughout the 20th century and contributed to the stifling of language and Amazigh culture in favour of assimilation.

 The Amazigh language was banned from teaching in schools, and the integration of culture and the Amazigh language in the media severely limited.
-The worst period was in Morocco during the reign of Hassan II where Amazigh identity was aggressively suppressed and linguistic and cultural Arabization was backed up with imprisonment and human rights violations.
 Beyond this cultural Arabization, the second half of the twentieth century was marked by a lack of recognition of the existence of the Amazigh people by states.
+Eventually, Amazigh leaders took their struggle to the United Nations Headquarters and were one of the founding members of IPACC.

-The coronation of His Majesty Mohammed VI marked a revitalization of democratic bodies in Morocco and the establishment of the Royal Commission for Amazigh language and culture.
+The coronation of His Majesty Mohammed VI marked a revitalization of democratic bodies in Morocco and the establishment of the Royal Commission for Amazigh language and culture (IRCAM).

 With the rapid fall of the Gaddafi regime, Libya is still in an unstable and precarious situation.

-The popular uprising in Tunisia (Jasmine Revolution) brought an end to decades of corruption and electoral manipulation.
-The opening of a free media, public participation and organization of civil society has also announced a new expression of Amazigh identity in Tunisia.
+In Tunisia, the popular uprising in Tunisia (jasmine revolution) ended decades of corruption and electoral manipulation.
+The openings of free media, public participation and the organization of civil society have also announced a new expression of the Amazigh identity in Tunisia.